Defensive Block - Game related

 Team-work and communication

-Positional sense, angles, the balance of the three players in the middle zone.
+Positional sense, angles, and the balance of the three players in the middle zone.

 To encourage teamwork.